vladkinoman/just-my-notes/books/best-comics-to-read.md

 >
 > Best Superman story ever written, despite not being about Superman.

-> 2: I came here to say Action Comics #775.
+> 2: I came here to say **Action Comics #775**.
 It was such a great story.
 Plus I love that they put it in a single issue, and not the arc stuff DC does with ever comic now.
 >
 > > 1: It also had a giant gorilla!
 Never see those anymore...
 > >